 Spending

 Electronic card spending at 46 key centres was relatively stable between 2017 and 2019, averaging $3.2 billion per year.
 It has since increased to $3.5B in the year ending June 2022.
 For the 10 main centres (as well as Lyttelton and Akaroa) where annual data is available, spending declined annually from 2016 to 2020.
-In 2020 the Covid-19 lockdown initially caused a sharp decline in spending, before sharply recovering and increasing to $1.85B for the year to June 2021 and $1.91B for 2022.
-All 12 centres have had annual growth classed as stable or grown since 2021.
+In 2020 the Covid-19 lockdown initially caused a sharp decline in spending to $1.65B, before recovering and increasing annually to $2.08B for 2023.
+All 12 centres had annual growth classed as stable or grown since 2021.

 Positive result